KiweeEu/magento2-on-kubernetes/README.md

 * Standalone version of [kustomize](https://kustomize.io/) v3.9.0 or newer
 * `make`

+## Compatibility

+This project is developed and tested using [kind](https://kind.sigs.k8s.io/) with the [latest supported patch versions of Kubernetes](https://kubernetes.io/releases/).

 ## Deployment

 Manifests in this repository can be deployed using `make`.